-- When you register for a free Twitter account, you will have to select several Twitter accounts to follow (get their Twitter messages sent to you) so make sure to do this research beforehand.
-There are online search engines to help you find Twitter users with similar interests that you can follow, including @NEAarts and @BlueStarFamily - Topics on Twitter are often grouped by hashtags.
-The official Blue Star Museums hashtag is #bluestarmuseums; use it to find others who are tweeting about Blue Star Museums, and help them find you.
+- When you register for a free X account, you will have to select several X accounts to follow so make sure to do your research beforehand.
+There are online search engines to help you find X users with similar interests that you can follow, including @NEAarts and @BlueStarFamily - Topics on X are often grouped by hashtags.
+The official Blue Star Museums hashtag is #BlueStarMuseums; use it to find others who are tweeting about Blue Star Museums, and help them find you.
 Add #bluestarmuseums to your tweets, and note it in your PR materials.
-You might also include hashtags popular with military audiences such as #Military #MilitaryFamily #MilitaryFamilies #MilFam #MilLife #MilSpouse. - Your Twitter frequency will vary based on the content you have to publish.
+You might also include hashtags popular with military audiences such as #Military #MilitaryFamily #MilitaryFamilies #MilFam #MilLife #MilSpouse. - Your X frequency will vary based on the content you have to publish.
 Aim for 1-2 pre-written tweets/day.
-You can also increase your presence by retweeting (aka RT) interesting or relevant items that have been tweeted by your followers.
-It's also okay to send out a link you found on someone else's Twitter stream with your own take on it.
-(Just make sure to give them credit with "h/t" (hat-tip) or "via." - Include an image with your tweet whenever possible.
-Twitter will allow you to attach up to four images with a tweet.
+You can also increase your presence by retweeting (RT, or copying) relevant posts from others you are following on the platform.
+Be selective and develop guidelines for the types of content you are RTing. - Include an image with your tweet whenever possible.
+X will allow you to attach up to four images with a tweet.
 The image can include the Blue Star Museums logo or a photo that shows off the work your organization does.
-When selecting which images to include with your content, if you are using only one image, try to use one that is oriented horizontally so the platform won't cut the top off of your image. - Content may include trivia or fun facts about exhibits; important dates about upcoming events; quotes from and about your field; provocative questions about your field; links to news about your museum, pictures from your events; blog updates, or press releases; or live tweet an event.
-You can also post videos of up to 140 seconds. - The National Endowment for the Arts and Blue Star Families use Twitter extensively to share Blue Star Museum news.
+When selecting which images to include with your content, if you are using only one image, try to use one that is oriented horizontally so the platform won't cut the top off your image. - Content may include trivia or fun facts about exhibits; important dates about upcoming events; quotes from and about your field; provocative questions about your field; links to news about your museum, pictures from your events; blog updates, or press releases; or live tweet an event.
+You can also post videos of up to 140 seconds. - The National Endowment for the Arts and Blue Star Families use X extensively to share Blue Star Museum news.
 Share your tweet by including #bluestarmuseums and cc @NEAarts @BlueStarFamily.
-You can also tag these accounts in your photos to save on character count! - Consider tagging all content your museum publishes during this summer with #bluestarmuseums, even if it isn't a Blue Star Museums or military-specific event.
+You can also tag these accounts in your photos to save on character count! - Consider tagging content your museum publishes during this summer with #BlueStarMuseums, even if it isn't a Blue Star Museums or military-specific event.
 This is a great way to let your audience know you are participating in the program.